 - a.
 All subdivision and other proposed new development proposals shall be consistent with the need to minimize flood damage. - b.
-All subdivision and other proposed new development proposals shall have public utilities and facilities such as sewer, gas, electrical and water systems located and constructed to minimize or eliminate flood damage. - c.
+All subdivision and other proposed new development proposals shall

+- c.
 All subdivision and other proposed new development proposals shall have adequate drainage provided to reduce exposure to flood hazards. - d.
 In all approximate A Zones require that all new subdivision proposals and other proposed developments (including proposals for manufactured home parks and subdivisions) greater than 50 lots or 5 acres, whichever is the lesser, include within such proposals Base Flood Elevation data (See Article V, Section E).